 - Solid, avascular, lobulated mass

-- Large tumors may show calcification, hemorrhage, and cystic components
+- Large tumors can show calcification, hemorrhage, and cystic components

-- Usually arising from floor of 4th ventricle or septum pellucidum or lateral wall of lateral ventricle
+- Usually arising from floor of the fourth ventricle or septum pellucidum or lateral wall of the lateral ventricle

-- Afflicts middle-aged or older adults (5th and 6th decades of life)
+- Afflicts middle-aged or older adults (in their fifth or sixth decade of life)

 - Male gender predilection

 - Usually asymptomatic